skasproject/skas/docsite/docs/advancedconfiguration.md

 #### `skLdap2` configuration

-Here is a sample values file to configure the auxiliary pod:
+Here is a sample values file to configure the auxiliary POD:

 ```shell
 $ cat >./values.ldap2.yaml <<EOF